Available Resources and Support for DC Children and Families in Response to COVID-19

 The following is a list of government agencies and organizations currently providing resources for DC residents in need of support.
 We will continue to update this webpage as more resources become available.
 If you have suggestions for resources to add, contact Ciarra Crowe at firstname.lastname@example.org.

-- Please also check out these other comprehensive COVID-19 resources if you are looking for information not shared below: Database of Localized Resources During COVID 19 Outbreak, DC COVID Connect: COVID-19 Resources, PAVE Coronavirus (COVID-19) Updates and Resources and ECIN's COVID-19 Resource Guide.
+- Please also check out these other comprehensive COVID-19 resources if you are looking for information not shared below: Database of Localized Resources During COVID 19 Outbreak, DC COVID Connect: COVID-19 Resources, PAVE Coronavirus (COVID-19) Updates and Resources, ECIN's COVID-19 Resource Guide and LawHelp.org/DC's COVID-19 Resources.

 Click to jump to a category below: